mklnz/fyro-backer/README.md

 # Fyro::Back

-TODO: Write a gem description
+FyroBacker is a simple PostgreSQL backup utility.

 ## Installation